-This is because while they have lots of charts, graphs, and other learning and analysis tools for newer investors, they also have something that more advanced investors treat as valuable as gold: Really great indexes.
+This is because while they have many charts, graphs, and other learning and analysis tools for newer investors, they also have something that more advanced investors treat as valuable as gold: Great indexes.

-They also provide an ISA program that is free, meaning anyone can get started growing their savings with them.
+They also provide a free ISA program, meaning anyone can get started growing their savings with them.

-Their indexes make them more suitable for advanced traders, but their educational tools and savings tools make them appealing to retail investors and beginners at trading.
+Their indexes make them more suitable for advanced traders, but their educational and savings tools appeal to retail investors and beginners at trading.

 What is an Index?

-The indexes are a big deal, because while there are some that can reach across all platforms (the S&P 500 is the most obvious example), there are some that are exclusive to a single trading platform.
+The indexes are a big deal because while some can reach across all platforms (the S&P 500 is the most obvious example), some are exclusive to a single trading platform.

 An index is a database of different securities—usually stocks.
-This database keeps track of the share prices of a variety of different companies.
+This database keeps track of the share prices of various companies.
 You can buy into an entire index, usually at the average price of all the companies in it, and therefore get a fractional share of each company.

 The idea here is that your investment covers the whole industry, rather than being dependent on the success or failure of a single company.
 If the industry is seeing success, then so will you.

 Saxo Markets’ indexes are known for being more interesting and complex than just representations of whole industries.
-They will track worker movements, regulations, and the kinds of resources that the companies make use of as well, allowing for the index to include complex data points.
+They will track worker movements, regulations, and the kinds of resources the companies use, allowing the index to include complex data points.

 Saxo Markets offers a lot of help to new traders.
 But there is only so much it can do to make “vertical integration” and “macroeconomics” engaging, interesting, or even comprehensible to beginners.

-It is a trading platform designed for people who want to engage with the market on a more complicated, nuanced level.
+It is a trading platform designed for people wanting to engage more complicated and nuanced with the market.
 This means that there is a lot to maximise and optimise.
-But it also means that if you do not know how to do that, then there is a lot of lost value in even doing business with Saxo Markets.
+But it also means that if you do not know how to do that, there is much-lost value in doing business with Saxo Markets.

-It is also limited in how much you can get out of overseas trading due to market limitations.
+Due to market limitations, it is also limited in how much you can get out of overseas trading.

 8. Freetrade – Best for Retail Traders

 They even give you access to securities such as foreign currency and options.
-They stop short of anything more complicated, like CFDs and cryptocurrency though.
-This relates to the way they are regulated, as they do not like to include securities as volatile as those, which are known for having risk related issues.
+They stop short of anything more complicated, like CFDs and cryptocurrency.
+This relates to the way they are regulated, as they do not like to include securities as volatile as those which are known for having risk-related issues.

-But where Freetrade really shines is in how welcoming it is to retail investors.
+But where Freetrade shines is in how welcoming it is to retail investors.

 What is a Retail Investor?